 OFF THE TOP

-Basketball had evolved into a dynamic, modern game since Dr. John Naismith found use for a spheroid and a couple peach baskets in 1891.
+Basketball had become a dynamic, modern game since Dr. John Naismith found use for a spheroid and a couple peach baskets in 1891.

 But tiny gyms continued to be a part of the fabric and romance of the sport.
 None apparently more tiny than Los Angeles’ Mt.
 Carmel High.